-Table 4-9 Steps table
+Table 9 Steps table

 Column Description Click on the Details icon to open a dialog box that enables you to view additional details for the selected step.
 Time Displays the time unit the transaction was run in.
 Transaction Displays the name of the transaction that was run.
 User Indicates the user that initiated the transaction.
 Client Displays the user's client.
+Program Displays the name of the program that was run.
+Screen Displays the screen that was run.